Bahadireray/TravelsApp/README.md

 # Bahadir-Eray-BootcampFinishProject
 ## About Application
-It is an application that makes travel sharing using a service over the Internet.
+It is an application that shares the trip using a service over the Internet.
-You can register new places and transportations in the application.
+You can save new places and transports in the app.
 You can view the places you want to go from the search screen.
+The application is developed on version 'API 30' to implement existing libraries.
+Its handy design is adapted to the 5.7 inch screen.

 ![application_pages1](https://user-images.githubusercontent.com/57098047/194713072-cf3d1b1b-bc86-4571-9dfd-4a04cf5f095b.gif)
 ###